renpy/renpy/sphinx/source/quickstart.rst

 applied when what is being shown changes.

-Transitions change what is displayed from what it was at the end of the last interaction (dialogue, menu, or transition—among other statements) to what it looks like after scene, show, and hide statements have run.
+Transitions change what is displayed from what it was at the end of the last interaction (dialogue, menu, or transition â€“ among other statements) to what it looks like after scene, show, and hide statements have run.